-- The glaciers covering a large portion of the crater rim at the summit of Kilimanjaro are shrinking and predicted to vanish completely within the next few years.
-There is no better time than now to climb – it is an incredible sight that you don’t want to miss!
+- The glaciers covering a large portion of the crater rim at the summit of Kilimanjaro are shrinking and predicted to vanish completely within the next few years, meaning there is no better time than now to climb – it’s a sight that you don’t want to miss!

 - The bathrooms can get a little sketchy along the trail.
 One way to steer clear of them: hire an extra porter to bring you a portable.